-SDK.finance Platform is a complex software that consists of several components and requires a highly skilled team of software developers for maintenance and feature development.
+SDK.finance provides complex software that consists of several components and requires a highly skilled software development team for product maintenance and feature development.

 - Business analyst